openthread/ot-docs/site/en/guides/porting/set-up-the-build-environment.md

 ### `bootstrap`

 This script should install all tools and packages required by your hardware platform.
-It should also execute `openthread`'s bootstrap script to ensure everything the user has everything needed to build the OpenThread stack.
+It should also execute `openthread`'s bootstrap script to ensure that the user has everything needed to build the OpenThread stack.

 See the [bootstrap script][script-bootstrap] in [`ot-efr32`][silabs-ot-efr32] for an example.